-A candidate for the Master of Antarctic Studies shall have:
+A student interested in enrolling for the Master of Antarctic Studies shall have:

-- either qualified for a Postgraduate Certificate in Antarctic Studies* or
+- either a Postgraduate Certificate in Antarctic Studies*; or

-- given evidence of their ability to complete advanced-level academic study (normally a B grade average in 400-level, or equivalent, courses).
+- evidence of their ability to complete advanced-level academic study (normally a B Grade Point Average in 400-level, or equivalent, courses).

 How to apply